How to add tick and cross symbols into drop down list in Excel?

 Add tick and cross symbols into drop down list with Kutools for Excel

-After installing Kutools for Excel, please do as this:
+After installing Kutools for Excel, please do the following:

-- Click Kutools > Insert > Batch Insert Checkbox Symbols, see screenshot:
+- Click Kutools > Insert > Batch Insert Checkbox Symbols.
+See screenshot:

-- In the dialog box, configure the following settings:
+- In the dialog that appears:

-- Select the cells where you want to create the drop down lists with tick and cross symbols.
+- Select the cells where you want to create the drop-down lists with tick and cross symbols.

-- Select Refer to cells option;
+- Select the Refer to cells option.

 ✅ Why Use the Batch Insert Check Synbols Tool?